ThiagoBfim/java-challenge/README.md

 # Challenge with Java BE

-This is a simple project with a challenge for Backend developrs.
+This is a simple project with a challenge for Backend developers.

 ## In this project you will learn:

 * Consuming API (Feign)
 * Creating API REST (Spring Web)
 * Create a database (Spring Data)
-* Create a CircuitBreak (Resilience4J)
+* Create a CircuitBreak & RateLimiter (Resilience4J)
-* Different Roles (Spring Security)
+* Different Roles & JWT (Spring Security)
+* JUnit, Mockito, MockMvc
+* H2/Postgres
 * Cache with Hazelcast
 * Swagger
 * Sonar